julieraeboucher/Waste-Not-Want-Not-A-Study-on-Waste-Management-Practices/index.md

 ### Overview:

-This projects datasets are from the UK and England.
+The datasets for this project are from the UK and England.
 It holds information about waste generated, imported, exported, and treatments used to get a better understanding on how much trash is being produced.
 Our goal is educate ourselves and others.

 ### Questions: